stevefali/DrugBugServer/README.md

 The server, where all the magic happens, grabs the current data in the MySQL database that I created, schedules notifications using cron syntax and triggers them in real time in worker threads that build notifications and then trigger them on the NotificationApi.
 I had a lot of fun building this project, and I am particularly proud of having taught myself how to send web push notifications.

+I also made a demo video of this app that you can find [here](https://youtu.be/tf2c68DhqRc?si=oKuBXN8g_pVAgMlx)

 ## Implementation